What Is OpEx? A Guide to Understanding Operating Expenses

 How to Calculate OpEx

-One formula for calculating operating expenses (OpEx) is:
+One formula for calculating OpEx is:

-OpEx = Total Expenses - Non-Operating Expenses - Cost of Goods Sold (COGs)
+OpEx = Total Expenses - Non-Operating Expenses - Cost of Goods Sold (COGS)

-OpEx = Revenue - Operating Income - COGs
+OpEx = Revenue - Operating Income - COGS

 Why Does Calculating OpEx Matter?